linhpham199/status-pages/README.md

 ```javascript
 const regEx2 = new RegExp('\\b' + region + '$')
 ```
-This one for the case when the regions are mentioned at the end of the title.
+In addition, this one is for the case when the regions are mentioned at the end of the title.

 ### ├── components